RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker assigned the task to RESTCON team to deliver certificates and price to the CTF winners.

 - 4th September 2020
-> ResetHacker Community assigned the task RESTCON team to deliver certificates and letter of appreciation to the speakers.
+> ResetHacker Community assigned the task to RESTCON team to deliver certificates and letter of appreciation to the speakers.

 - 1 September 2020
 > Announcement for RESETCON CTF winners.